post updated to consider Special Edition, recent Unofficial Skyrim Patch changes, and edited to be more concise

 Soul trapping black souls (NPCs) into the white version of Azura’s Star has been mentioned as being impossible by in game dialogue, printed in game information sources, and all known lore from the TES series as well as published game guides.
 Regular black soul gems should also only accept the souls of NPCs (black souls) and is mentioned in all of the same lore material as being this way.
 This major discrepancy should now be fixed.

 True about Azura’s Star, but wrong on the black soul gems.
-I’m curious about the “lore material” cited by the USkP team on regular black soul gems, because all the material I find supports black soul gems may hold white souls.
+I’m curious about the “lore material” claimed (without citation) by the USkP team on regular black soul gems, because all the material I find supports black soul gems may hold white souls.

 Skyrim lore implies, and prior games prove, black soul gems function like white soul gems (Souls, Black and White), and that “only the rare black soul gem can hold the soul of a higher creature, such as a man or an elf.”
 (Also see A Tragedy in Black.)
 Sometimes black soul gems are referred to as “larger soul gems” (Guild Memo on Soul Trapping - TES IV).
 The strongest evidence showing USkP’s statement on black soul gems as false is the previous chapter: TES IV: Oblivion allows black soul gems to hold lesser (including grand) white souls (elderscrolls.wikia) just as normal TES V.

-Changing black soul gems to only hold larger, black souls causes a big discrepancy with previous chapters and lore.
+Changing black soul gems to only hold larger, black souls causes a discrepancy with previous chapters and lore.
+TES may change lore between chapters, but Skyrim lacks evidence one way or the other.

 Consider soul gems may accept souls of equal to or lesser than its size, and that a black soul gem can be made from a grand soul gem (Anchorite’s Note - TES IV).
 All “white souls” are of creatures lesser than man or mer.
 TES lore implies this remains true for the larger black soul gems, and I can’t find a book, note, or dialogue that specifically states black soul gems (not including The Black Star) can’t hold lesser, or white, souls.
 Previous games allowed it, as does Skyrim.